haujournal/haujournal.org/content/haunet/onlinegods.md

 ### Listen {#listen}

+#### Episode 2: Media as Religion and Round Table India/Dalit Online Media (September 2017)

+In this episode we speak to [Angela Zito](http://angelazito.com/) about Media as Religion and [Kuffir Nalgundwar](https://twitter.com/kuffir) about [Round Table India](http://roundtableindia.co.in/) & Dalit Online Media

+<iframe style="border: none" src="//html5-player.libsyn.com/embed/episode/id/5792387/height/90/theme/custom/autoplay/no/autonext/no/thumbnail/yes/preload/no/no_addthis/no/direction/backward/render-playlist/no/custom-color/ffac26/" height="90" width="100%" scrolling="no"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 #### Episode 1: Big Data and The Ladies Finger (August 7, 2017)

 In this episode we speak to [Ralph